Nastel/TNT4J/README.md

 About TNT4J
 ======================================

-Track and Trace 4 Java API, Application logging framework for correlation, diagnostics and tracking of application activities.
-This API is specifically designed to troubleshoot concurrent, mutithreaded, multi-user applications and includes activity correlation, application state dumps, performance and user defined metrics.
+Track and Trace 4 Java API, Application logging framework for correlation, diagnostics and tracking of application activities within and across multiple applications, runtimes, servers, geo locations.
+This API is specifically designed to troubleshoot distributed, concurrent, mutithreaded, multi-user applications and includes activity correlation, application state dumps, performance and user defined metrics.

 Here is short list of TNT4J features:

 * Simple programming model to facilitate fast root-cause, log analysis
 * Automated timing of application activities and sub-activities (elapsed, idle time, message age)
 * Application state dump framework for reporting internal variables, data structures
-* Granular conditional logging based on application tokens, patterns
+* Granular conditional logging based on application tokens, patterns, that can be shared accross applications, runtimes
 * Inter-log correlation of log entries (correlators and tags) between multiple related applications
 * Intra-log correlation of related activities and sub-activities between multiple applications and threads
 * Event location tags such as GPS, server etc.